 Case Study: Phones Propel Justice Reform Initiative to Victory

 Reform advocates are turning their focus from Capitol Hill to the ballot box to transform our justice system.
-State Questions 780 and 781 in Oklahoma took a two-pronged approach to criminal justice reform by reclassifying certain low-level crimes from felonies to misdemeanors, and redirecting the cost savings to address the root causes of crime.
+State Questions 780 and 781 in Oklahoma, both managed by Doug Dodson, took a two-pronged approach to criminal justice reform by reclassifying certain low-level crimes from felonies to misdemeanors, and redirecting the cost savings to address the root causes of crime.

 77% of Oklahomans personally know someone who has experienced the criminal justice system, so we felt it was critical to have personal conversations with voters to win their trust and support.
 Since Oklahoma is a deep-red state, our clearest challenge was to educate and inform voters about the benefits of the initiative, while curbing opposition messaging about potential crime increases.